NagamaniMenda/WeatherApp/readme.md

+## AUTHOR:
+Nagamani

+BTech CSE Student

+Weather App Project using Python

+IBI intern on python

 # Weather Forecast Dashboard App

 This is a beginner-friendly Weather App built using Python, Tkinter, and the OpenWeatherMap API.
 It fetches real-time weather data for any city you enter and displays it in a user-friendly interface — with weather-specific icons and dynamic background images based on current conditions.

+## Project Overview
+The Weather Forecast Dashboard App is a beginner-friendly Python project that fetches real-time weather data for any city using the OpenWeatherMap API.
+The app features a dynamic background that changes based on weather conditions, such as clear skies, clouds, rain, snow, and storms.
+It uses Tkinter for the graphical interface and Pillow to handle image processing.

+This project is ideal for learning how to:

+Interact with public APIs

+Parse JSON data

+Build desktop GUI apps in Python

+Display weather icons and themed backgrounds

+Manage files with Git and upload to GitHub

+# Users can:

+Enter a city name to view the weather

+See temperature, humidity, and description

+Get a visual background that matches the weather type

 ## Features